 A segment of mainframe users is interested in simply updating their legacy systems without drastic rewritings to these systems in newer languages or adapting expensive enterprise products (such as SAP or Oracle) to their needs.
 These potential customers are looking for automated tools that can quickly and cost-effectively move applications onto cheaper computer platforms without the risk of failure.
 IAI, in conjunction with strategic partners, such as Micro Focus and Software Mining, offers its own conversion tool set and those of its partners in addressing this need and positioning us to uniquely deliver successful results.
 It is difficult to determine the exact size of this segment, but even a minor share of this market would represent significant prospective customers with meaningful opportunities.
 In December 2016, we were notified that IAI was one of a number of subcontractors that were part of a prime contractor's team that was awarded a contract with the Small Business Administration's (SBA) 504 loan program.
-Under the contract, IAI personnel will be providing analysis and modernization activities to the SBA program platform.
+Under the contract, IAI personnel provide analysis and modernization activities to the SBA program platform.
+IAI personnel worked extensively in calendar year 2017 on their assigned tasks and were significant team contributors to a successful implementation of the modernized application in first quarter 2018.
+As a side benefit on this project, IAI recruited a team of exceptional programmers versed in Adobe Cold Fusion technology, which was used extensively on the SBA 504 loan program.
+This added capability adds to our unique set of capabilities and differentiates us from other modernization companies.